viviparous/preplish/README.md

 = you can start the REPL and add valid Perl statements line-by-line

-= a new subroutine must be on entirely on a single line
+= a new subroutine can be on entirely on a single line or multi-line; if multi-line, close the subroutine scope with "}##"

-= the code is checked (perl -I . -c $file) after every statement
+= the code is checked (perl -I . -c $file) after every statement (subroutines and loops must be completed before they are checked)

 = you can import an existing Perl file, ls dir, grep $somefile for "sub" and "package"